-Obscure part of the information to create an information gap which can be revealed by taking the desired action.
+Hide or obscure information to create an information gap which can be revealed by taking the desired action.

 Linkedin and Tinder show blur images of users who have viewed someone's profile and have shown an interest in you - respectively - to persuade users to become premium members.